hwu27/mlproj/README.md

 The website is meant to be a way to share and annotate code in a more intuitive way.
 People can easily teach their code to others or receive help from others.
 This could make project/team onboarding quicker as well as create a community of code exchange that is similar to GitHub and Notebooks.

+Implemented with:

+- HTML, CSS, JS
+- MongoDB for saving and loading annotations
+- Node.js for server

 ## Landing Page: